Combined Master + PhD Positions

 SCHOLARSHIPS for COMBINED MASTER + PHD POSITIONS

-NanoGUNE offers scholarships to students to conduct both their Master thesis and their subsequent PhD thesis within one of nanoGUNE's research groups, for the purpose of acquiring both degrees in conjunction with respective Master and PhD programs at the University of the Basque Country.
+NanoGUNE offers scholarships to students to conduct both their Master thesis and their subsequent PhD thesis within one of nanoGUNE's research groups, for the purpose of acquiring both degrees in conjunction with respective Master and PhD programs.

 The master scholarships will be of a total amount of 350€ per month for up to 10 months*.